 The recorder player Kerstin Fahr has worked with many world-renowned early music ensembles including the Berliner Barock Solisten, Concerto Melante (Berlin), the Freiburg Baroque Orchestra, La Stagione Frankfurt or the Neumeyer-Consort.
 She is a member of the ensemble Teatro del mondo (direction: Andreas Küppers) and the ensemble Chayenne (music and contemporary dance).

-Kerstin has performed at music festivals across Europe including the Bachfest Leipzig, Musikfest Bremen, Festival d’Ambronay, Grandezze & Meraviglie in Modena or Telemann Festtage Magdeburg.
+Kerstin has performed at music festivals across Europe including the Lucerne Festival, the Bachfest Leipzig, Festival d’Ambronay, Grandezze & Meraviglie in Modena or Telemann Festtage Magdeburg.

-With the Berliner Barock Solisten she has performed at the Vienna Musikverein, the Philharmonie Berlin or the Opéra Royal in Versailles.
+With the Berliner Barock Solisten she has performed at the Vienna Musikverein, the Philharmonie Berlin, the Elbphilharmonie Hamburg or the Opéra Royal in Versailles.
 Kerstin’s projects also include opera productions by the Aalto theatre Essen, the Opera Frankfurt, the theatres in Darmstadt, Mainz and Gießen, as well as engagements at the historic Ekhof theatre in Gotha and the HR-Sinfonieorchester.

 She takes part in recordings for the Cpo, Sony Classical, Christopherus, SWR, HR, SR and Deutschlandfunk.
 A recording of the Ouverture a-minor for recorder and strings by Telemann together with the Neumeyer Consort and Felix Koch appeared in 2017 as well as the recording of the Brandenburg Concertos with the Berliner Barock Solisten and Reinhard Goebel.
 A first recording of the Concerto grosso per flauto from the Harrach manuscript can be heard on the Napoli Galante CD together with the ensemble Teatro del mondo and Andreas Küppers.